 Responsibility of Team Members

 Our climbers must prepare for the challenges of the ascent and the safety of their fellow team members.
 Every team member must have climbed with us in the past or have their climbing history evaluated by our guiding staff.
 Please see the screening section of the website.
+While there is always a level of trust when reviewing a bio, we work hard to have the strongest overall teams on the mountain.
+Many of our climber comments reflect being part of a team well suited for the challenge.

 Alpine Ascents is "the premier way to experience Mt.
 McKinley with a guide service."
 Outside Magazine